Pentagram maps and refactorization in Poisson-Lie groups: Introduction and outline of main results

 \section{Introduction and outline of main results}

-The pentagram map was introduced by Schwartz \cite{schwartz1992pentagram} in 1992, and is now one of the most renowned discrete integrable systems which has deep connections with many different subjects such as integrable PDEs, cluster algebras, dimer models etc. The definition of the pentagram map is illustrated in Figure~1: the image of the polygon $P$ under the pentagram map is the polygon $P'$ whose vertices are the intersection points of consecutive shortest diagonals of~$P$ (i.e., diagonals connecting second-nearest vertices).
+The pentagram map, introduced by R.\,Schwartz in \cite{schwartz1992pentagram}, is a discrete integrable system on the space of projective equivalence classes of planar polygons.
+The definition of this map is illustrated in Figure~1: the image of the polygon $P$ under the pentagram map is the polygon $P'$ whose vertices are the intersection points of consecutive shortest diagonals of~$P$ (i.e., diagonals connecting second-nearest vertices).
+The pentagram map has been an especially popular subject in the last decade, mainly due to a combination of an elegant geometric definition and connections to such topics as cluster algebras, dimer models etc.

-Since this construction is projectively invariant, one usually regards the pentagram map as a dynamical system on the space of polygons in $\RP^2$ modulo projective equivalence.
-(Here and in what follows we assume that the ground field is real numbers, although all the same constructions work over $\mathbb C$.)
-The pentagram map also naturally extends to a bigger space of so-called \textit{twisted polygons}.
-A bi-infinite sequence of points $v_i \in \RP^2$ is called a \textit{twisted $n$-gon} if $v_{i+n} = M(v_i)$ for every $i \in \Z$ and a fixed projective transformation $M$, called the \textit{monodromy}.
-All pentagram-type maps considered in the present paper are regarded as dynamical systems on the space of projective equivalence classes of twisted polygons.

-Integrability of the pentagram map roughly speaking means that its phase space, i.e. the space of polygons, is foliated by invariant tori, and the restriction of the map to each torus is a translation.
-In other words, the dynamics of the pentagram map is quasi-periodic.
-To establish this kind of behavior, one needs to find either an invariant Poisson structure and a sufficiently large family of invariant functions in involution (Liouville integrability), or a Lax representation with spectral parameter (algebraic integrability).
-The pentagram map is known to be both Liouville and algebraically integrable.
-Liouvlle integrability was established by Ovsienko, Schwartz, and Tabachnikov \cite{ovsienko2010pentagram, ovsienko2013liouville}, while algebraic integrability is due to Soloviev~\cite{soloviev2013integrability}.
-We also mention earlier works by Schwartz, namely \cite{schwartz2001pentagram} where he established the recurrent behavior of the pentagram map, and \cite{schwartz2008discrete} where he introduced the notion of \textit{scaling symmetry} crucial for merely all subsequent works on the subject.